Probing gauge-Higgs Unification models at the ILC with quark-antiquark forward-backward asymmetry at center-of-mass energies above the Z mass: Experimental reconstruction of the forward-backward observable using full simulation tools at ILC250 and ILC500

 \subsection{Double Charge method}

 The Double Charge method (\DC) requires a pure \qqbar sample (with $q$ being only one flavor, $c$ or $b$) for its application.
 It consists of the measurement of the charge of each jet using one of the methods described in Sect.~\ref{sec:reco_jetcharge}.
 Only events with two oppositely charged jets are accepted.
 The experimental determination of the probability \Pb that the jet charge reproduces the sign of the charge of the quark of the hard scattering is straightforward~\cite{Irles:2023ojs}.
-For the $c/b$-quark cases and different ILC running scenarios, these probabilities are reported in Sect.~\ref{sec:reco_jetcharge}.
 Since the \Bc and the \Kc show similar values of \Pb, it is also possible to use mixed cases in which opposite jets use different methods.
-For the \bquark, the most efficient method is the \Bc: $\sim95\%$ of the events have at least one of the jets with its charge measured by the \Bc; and in $\sim63\%$ of the cases, both charges have been measured with this method.
-For the \cquark case, the \Kc is the most efficient, and the corresponding efficiencies are $\sim95\%$ and $\sim50\%$.
-In Ref.~\cite{Irles:2023ojs}, three different categories are defined and studied for each flavor: \begin{enumerate} \item The charge of both jets has been measured with the most efficient method. \item Only one jet has no measurement of its charge with the most efficient method but does have it with the other method. \item Both jets have their charge measured with the less efficient method only. \end{enumerate}
+In Ref.~\cite{Irles:2023ojs}, three different categories are defined and studied for each flavor: \todo{ \begin{enumerate} \item The charge of both jets has been measured with the method that more often gives a non-zero charge measurement (primary method). \item Only one jet has no measurement of its charge with the primary method but does have it with the other method (secondary method). \item Both jets have their charge measured with the secondary method. \end{enumerate}}

+\todo{For the \bquark, the primary method is the \Bc, while for the \cquark case it is the \Kc .
+The algorithm defined in Ref.~\cite{Irles:2023ojs} has the benefit that it does not rely on the determination of the efficiency of each method since it only uses the measured fractions, $f$, of jets with non-zero charge measurements and the probability of having correctly measured the sign of the charge.
+For the latter, we use the \Pb, first introduced in Sect.~\ref{sec:reco_jetcharge}, measured using the data sample itself by comparing events with the same sign of the charge measurements for both jets and events with different signs.
+With simple combinatorics calculations, the experimental \Pb values will be extracted without the need for Monte Carlo simulations.
+This procedure is performed differentially, in small bins of \costheta.}